Graphics card and chip maker

 ADC combines power, USB and video signals on a single cable.
 Not all Power Mac G4s are capable of supporting ADC, but ATI Mac desktop products manager Stan Ossias explained that the card

-in such systems, if you buy an inexpensive ADC to DVI adapter cable (available through Apple and various third parties).
+will still work in such systems, if you buy an inexpensive ADC to DVI adapter cable (available through Apple and various third parties).

 Positioned as a mainstream graphics card, the Radeon 9000 Mac Edition lacks that horsepower and performance of its high-end Radeon 9700 sibling, which has yet to make an appearance on the Mac platform, but it’s no slouch.
 It supports SmoothVision, ATI’s full-scene anti-aliasing technology, and features a quad pipe pixel shader engine with support for up to six textures per pass, making it suitable for gamers, too.